Do you smell bad environmental odors in your community? How often? Every day or just once in a while?

 Figure 3.
 Example of odor data collected at each randomly selected sampling site in the Waterfront South neighborhood in Camden, NJ.

-Developed resources reported in this project are supported by the National Library of Medicine (NLM), National Institutes of Health (NIH) under cooperative agreement number UG4LM012342 with the University of Pittsburgh, Health Sciences Library System.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+Developed resources reported in this project are supported by the National Library of Medicine (NLM), National Institutes of Health (NIH), US Environmental Protection Agency (EPA) Greening Camden project, Rowan Green Jobs Academy, and TD Bank.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the funders.